 16 July 2025

-Maximo automation scripts: performance tip from software engineer.
+Maximo Automation Scripts: performance tips from software engineer.
+1st part.

 An example: you want to collect unique asset numbers from multiassetlocci.